CuchulainnPrimus/Business-Metrics-for-Data-Driven-Companies/week 1/99 - Summary.md

 - using visual metaphors and non technical language.

 What do we mean by “right now”?

-1. Ideally realtime
+1. Ideally realtime,
-2. Just in Time
+2. Just in Time,
 3. No immediate change.
 Gather data by AB testing

 All business metrics can be classified into three broad categories:

 1. Revenue metrics, relate to sales and marketing.
 For optimistic extroverts;
 2. Profitability metrics, relate to efficiency and logistics, production, and operations.
 For fastidious perfectionists;
 3. Risk metrics, relate to risk management, and are widely used by a company's creditors and outside investors.
 For informed skeptics.